mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ## [metrics.environment_info]

-Adds dimensions to the `grafana_environment_info` metric, which can expose more information about the Grafana instance.
+Adds dimensions to the `grafana_environment_info` metric, which can expose more information about the Mosaicoo instance.

 ```
 ; exampleLabel1 = exampleValue1